-Indicator 2.3 Site Management Definition Table # 2.3.1 Site Coordinator supports staff ST Staff report having supervisors do the following things at least once a month: Review your activity plans Make sure that program goals and priorities are clear to you Give you positive feedback Be visible during activities Gives you useful feedback about how you work with youth G: 34 S: 30 2.3.2 Effective meetings are held by Site Coordinator ST Staff report at least 4 on a 5-point scale (agreeing) on Site Coordinator held meetings being: • Well organized • Open to input • Open to disagreement • Participants achieving agreement when necessary G: 35 S: 31 2.3.3 Staff have high job satisfaction ST Staff report at least 4 on a 5-point scale (agreeing) on high job satisfaction.
-G: 36 S: 32 2.3.4 Youth report effective program management ^Y Youth report at least 3 on a 4-point scale (agreeing) on effective program management. • Adults get mad a lot at this program • Adults don't tell me the plan for the day • We wait around a lot here G: 37 S: 33 2.3.5 Youth do not have negative peer experience ^Y Youth report less than 3 on a 4-point scale (agreeing) on isolation and discrimination experience. • Kids get bullied here • I feel left out at this program • I don't feel like I can be myself here G: 38 S: 34
+Indicator 2.3 Site Management Definition Table # 2.3.1 Site Coordinator supports staff ST Staff report having supervisors do the following things at least once a month: Review your activity plans Make sure that program goals and priorities are clear to you Give you positive feedback Be visible during activities Gives you useful feedback about how you work with youth G: 34 S: 30 2.3.2 Effective meetings are held by Site Coordinator ST Staff report at least 4 on a 5-point scale (agreeing) on Site Coordinator held meetings being: • Well organized • Open to input • Open to disagreement • Participants achieving agreement when necessary G: 35 S: 31 2.3.3 Coworker support ST Staff report at least 4 on a 5-point scale (agreeing) on coworker support: I can count on my coworkers to produce quality work I consider at least one of my coworkers to be a true friend I feel safe sharing feedback or concerns with my coworkers G: 36 S: 32 2.3.4 Staff have high job satisfaction ST Staff report at least 4 on a 5-point scale (agreeing) on high job satisfaction.
+G: 37 S: 3 3 2.3.5 Youth report effective program management ^Y Youth report at least 3 on a 4-point scale (agreeing) on effective program management.
+Adults get mad a lot at this program Adults don't tell me the plan for the day We wait around a lot here G: 38 S: 34 2.3.6 Youth do not have negative peer experience ^Y Youth report less than 3 on a 4-point scale (agreeing) on isolation and discrimination experience. • Kids get bullied here • I feel left out at this program • I don't feel like I can be myself here G: 39 S: 3 5

-$[\]ensuremath{^{}\mathsf{Scores}}$ were reverse coded so the higher the better.
+^{}Scores were reverse coded so the higher the better.